pedrohba1/SSCS/sscs/docs/startup_SCSS.md

-# Startup of SCSS
+# Startup of SSCS

-SCSS is started as a Daemon.
+SSCS is started as a Daemon.
 Which keeps running on the system, unless the network service fails for some reason.

 The basic manual startup process goes like this: